mehulkar/mehulkar.com/source/blog/2020/01/site-performance-improvements.html.md

 1. Download smaller profile image

-    Another optimization that was fairly trivial was that I was download a 300px avatar image from Gravatar but displaying it in a 40px space.
-I considered using `srcset` to optimize this for different screen reoslutions, but instead simply replaced the image with an 80px image.
-The 300px image was 30kb, and the 80px image is 4kb.
-A 40kb image would have been ~2kb, and the extra 2kb saving did not seem worth the hassle for non-retina screens.
+    Another trivial optimization was to replace the 300px Gravatar image to a more appropriate 80px size.
+    I considered using `srcset` to optimize this for different screen reoslutions, but simply decided the extra 2kb saving wasn't worth it.

 1. Inlined scripts